Andy Rourke: The Smiths

 Marr later teamed up with Morrissey to form the Smiths.
 Rourke joined the band after its first gig in 1982, when Marr fired original bass player Dale Hibbert, and remained through the rest of its existence.
 The band's second studio album, Meat Is Murder, featured the track "Barbarism Begins at Home", a seven-minute funk-inspired track regarded by several critics as one of Rourke's greatest contributions.
 He was also praised for rockabilly-inspired basslines on the tracks "Rusholme Ruffians" and "Nowhere Fast".
 Some of Rourke's other noted performances include "This Charming Man" and "How Soon Is Now?".

-Suffering from heroin addiction, Rourke was arrested for drug possession and sacked from the band in early 1986, via a handwritten note left on his car windscreen by Morrissey.
+Rourke used heroin for twenty years from the age of 16.
+He was arrested for drug possession and sacked from the band in early 1986, via a handwritten note left on his car windscreen by Morrissey.
 Experienced session musician Guy Pratt was brought in as a replacement and found Rourke's compositions difficult to learn; he was relieved when Rourke was restored two weeks later, having been cleared to tour the United States.
 Just after Rourke's reinstatement, the Smiths released their third studio album, The Queen Is Dead.
 In his absence, second guitarist Craig Gannon joined the band.
 Marr described Rourke's contribution to that album as "something no other bass player could match", and the heavy bassline on the title track as one of the best he had heard.
 Rourke played cello on several Smiths tracks, including "Shakespeare's Sister", "Rubber Ring", "Oscillate Wildly" and the Troy Tate version of "Pretty Girls Make Graves".
 The Smiths released their fourth and final studio album Strangeways, Here We Come, in 1987 to critical acclaim, and broke up soon after.

 Rourke and drummer Mike Joyce started legal proceedings against Morrissey and Marr over royalties.
-Rourke settled out of court for £83,000 and 10% of future royalties while relinquishing all further claims; Joyce pursued the claim until 1996 and was awarded substantially more in court.
+Rourke, who had financial issues due to his heroin use, settled out of court in 1989 for £83,000 and 10% of future royalties while relinquishing all further claims; Joyce pursued the claim until 1996 and was awarded substantially more in court.
+Rourke filed for bankruptcy in 1999.